Koenkk/zigbee2mqtt.io/docs/guide/installation/20_zigbee2mqtt-fails-to-start.md

 green LED should go off.
 The CC2531 has 2 buttons on it, the reset button is the one which is closest to the USB port.
 Now try starting Zigbee2MQTT again.

-## CC26XR1 LaunchPad coordinators only: verify that you have the correct revision
+## Texas Instruments LAUNCHXL-CC26X2R1 coordinator only: verify that you have the correct revision

 The revision of your board can be seen in UniFlash by clicking *more info* in the top, now press *Read device info*.